INCLUSION DIVERSITY EQUITY ACCESS

 OUR 2021 DIVERSITY AND EQUITY SNAPSHOT

-This snapshot outlines what has been done to improve diversity and equity at San Francisco Ballet through December 2021, what we must do between now and June 30, 2022, to complete an accurate Annual Diversity and Equity Report, and why this process is so critical for San Francisco Ballet.
+This snapshot outlines what has been done to improve diversity and equity at San Francisco Ballet through December 2021, what we must do between now and Summer 2022, to complete an accurate Annual Diversity and Equity Report, and why this process is so critical for San Francisco Ballet.

 Going forward, we will publish the Annual Diversity and Equity Report at the end of each fiscal year (June 30).
 San Francisco Ballet is committed to being transparent in the work we are doing to address systemic issues of injustice within our own organization and artform.
 It is our greatest hope that you join us in these efforts as accomplices and accountability partners.
 You can view our 2021 Diversity and Equity Snapshot here.